nthorne/nthorne-nixos-environment/README.md

 if the target is my home laptop.

+Symlink any dotfiles into the appropriate place; e.g.

+    ln -s $PWD/dotfiles/.direnvrc $HOME/

 ## Temporary

 In order to fix broken ath10k driver, I also copied the firmware-5.bin from